4moghDwivedi/Bildungsroman/2_yo pierre!/2_yo pierre!.md

     * basic fade-in/fadeouts take place using basic line~ modulations.
     * In the mid section of the piece, the kick "disables" and "enables" the poly~ patch entirely with each successive kick, using the <ins>*mute 0 1, mute 0 0*</ins> messages.
 This was initially considered somewhat dangerous but it works perfectly fine.
 Whether the trills are currently sounding or not influences the timbres of the other instruments, in order to exaggerate the muting of the trills.
 This info is sent remotely using <ins>*kickInfo*</ins>.

+    * <ins>*kick*</ins>
+        * similar to the <ins>*trills*</ins>, the domain value is modulated over time, and converges to a longer value by the end.
+        * timing of the triggers of the kicks is controlled by setting up a phasor, whose frequency is 4n, a relative beat value. the tempo is 61 BPM, and this transport is only relevant to the kick and hihats.
+        * the kicks are triggered on beats 1 and 3, and initially are triggered on time.
+They eventually sound completely out of time because of some intentional delaying.
+        * the delays are setup so that the <ins>*second*</ins> kick is always appropriately distanced from the <ins>*first*</ins>.
+        * both the <ins>*first*</ins> and the <ins>*second*</ins> kicks then start to alternate the sound design of the overall patch. several parameters control this compositional gesture:
+            * <ins>*delayKick*</ins>
+                * this keeps track of the delayed bang.
+                * triggers an octave displacement in the pads.
+                * triggers an instant offset of frequency shift amount in the aforementioned <ins>*sound 2*</ins>
+                * randomizes the metro frequency which controls gating info for the hihat pattern.
+            * <ins>*kick 1*</ins>/<ins>*kick2*</ins>
+                * controls the muting of <ins>*trills*</ins>
+            * <ins>*kickInfo*</ins>
+                * the sound design changes were conceived not as changing due to every alternate kick, but rather whether the trills were muted or not. so, while the kicks eventually start to mute the trills, the trills, when muted, in turn produce other sound design changes.
+                * these sound design changes include drastically and instantly altering parameters of effects such as pitchshifters, reverb, but most notably, <ins>*degrade~*</ins>
+            * *sidechain*
+                the kick eventually increasingly momentarily attenuates the pads over time. achieved through a simple function object.

+    * hihat

+    * <ins>*clusters*</ins>
+        * they are simply turned on or off. a new set of frequencies is generated at the beginning of every patch.
+        * as noted in the instrument design notes, as the frequency cutoff value increases, the reverb mix amount decreases. hints at the possibility of what can be done to a sound even if its pitch and rhythm are constant.

 ## Aesthetic inspirations

 *  Obviously, Pierre Boulez' **"Repons"**.
+* Hardstyle music (kick).
+* Jason Petrin techniques

 ## Errors and room for improvement